tepickering/specreduce/docs/extinction.rst

 available at https://www.apo.nmsu.edu/arc35m/Instruments/DIS/ (https://www.apo.nmsu.edu/arc35m/Instruments/DIS/images/apoextinct.dat).

 In each case, the extinction is given in magnitudes per airmass and the wavelengths are in Angstroms.
-Here is an example that uses the `ObservatoryExtinction` class to load each model and plots the extinction in magnitudes as well as fractional transmission as a function of wavelength:
+Here is an example that uses the `~specreduce.calibration_data.ObservatoryExtinction` class to load each model and plots the extinction in magnitudes as well as fractional transmission as a function of wavelength:

 .. plot::